HAILab-PUCPR/BioBERTpt/model/README.md

 We are making available our specialized model for the NER task that we train with [this corpus](https://github.com/fabioacl/PortugueseClinicalNER).

-Please download, unzip and follow the instructions on [../ner_prediction.ipynb] to recognize clinical entities.
+Please download, unzip and follow the instructions on [this notebook](../ner_prediction.ipynb) to recognize clinical entities.

 | Model | Link |
 |------|------|